Previous | Next | Home

 True Multitasking

-Android is a true multitasking operating system (unlike the iPhone, which in its original form did not allow ordinary developers access to multitasking and even in the new iPhone 4 permits only a limited form of multitasking).
-Thus, when your app is removed from the foreground its onPause() method is invoked and possibly its onStop() method, but if Android decides that it has sufficient resources it will maintain the app in a background state that can be brought quickly back to the foreground (for example, by clicking on the app's icon, or clicking the Back button---the curved back arrow---on the device).
+Android operates like a true multitasking operating system, as we discussed in the Introduction.
+Thus, when your app is removed from the foreground its onPause() method is invoked and possibly its onStop() method (both by the operating system), but if Android decides that it has sufficient resources it will maintain the app in a background state that can be brought quickly back to the foreground (for example, by clicking on the app's icon, or clicking the Back button---the curved back arrow---on the device), or often most efficiently by using the Multitasking Button described in the following box.

-Many phones facilitate multitasking by making it easy to find the applications that have most recently been executing in the foreground.
-For example, on both the Motorola Backflip and Samsung Captivate phones a long-press on the HOME key brings up a window displaying the icons of the most-recently used applications, as illustrated in the following figure.
+Android phones and tablets facilitate multitasking by making it easy to find the applications that have most recently been executing in the foreground.
+Since Android 4.0, this functionality has been accessed in stock Android by clicking the multitasking button (the lower right button that looks like a rectangle or two overlapping rectangles in the image below), which brings up the scrollable multitasking window displaying the most-recently used applications, as illustrated in the following figure.

-This multitasking capability is part of what makes Android devices quite nimble, with apps often appearing to load and initialize much faster than for the iPhone.
+The multitasking capability described above is part of what makes Android devices quite nimble, with apps often appearing to load and initialize very quickly.
 However, as with all good things there is a price: the developer must remember that just because you execute a finish() command in your app does not mean that it is no longer running.
 It is very likely still in the background in a paused or stopped state if the device is not overtaxed for resources.
 This means that as a programmer you have to be careful that an app not in the foreground is not consuming valuable system resources to no useful end.
 For example, various features of the device like the GPS or cameras can consume power rapidly, so a poorly written app can lead to very short battery life for the device, and an unhappy user.

-This multitasking resource management is largely handled by Android as long as you tell it to do so.
+This is not as complicated as it might sound because the multitasking resource management is largely handled by Android under the hood, as long as you tell it to do so.
 We shall see various examples of managing resources when apps move between foreground and background and vice-versa, but the most essential point is that (from the above diagram) we expect that an app executes onPause() when leaving the foreground and onResume() when coming to the foreground.
 Thus, the programmer should release un-needed resources (like requests for periodic updates from location services, which invoke the power-hungry GPS radio) in onPause() and restore them in onResume().

 Examples from Android Devices